bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 --

 `.map` transforms each item in an array.
-It's the second most common way of iterating over an array.
+Along with `each`, it's another common way of iterating over an array.

 ---